-Yongxiang Li was born in November 1963.
-He received his Ph.D. degree from the Department of Electrical and Electronics Engineering at Xi’an Jiaotong University (Xi’an, China) in 1991.
-He was a Lecturer and Associate Professor at the Department of Electronic Engineering of Southeast University (Nanjing, China).
-He was also a Visiting Researcher at Fakultät of Physik, University of Bayreuth, Bayreuth, Germany, supported by Alfred Krupp von Bohlen and Halbach-Stiftung.
-He was a Research Fellow at the Department of Communication and Electronic Engineering, RMIT University, Melbourne, Australia.
-He has been a Professor and a group Leader since 1999 at Shanghai Institute of Ceramics, Chinese Academy of Sciences, Shanghai, China.
+Prof. Yongxiang Li was born on November 27, 1963 and received his PhD degree in Department of Electrical and Electronics Engineering from Xi’an Jiaotong University (Xi’an, China) in 1991.
+He was a lecture and associated professor at Department of Electronic Engineering of Southeast University (Nanjing, China).
+He was a visiting researcher, at Fakultät of Physik, University of Bayreuth, Bayreuth, Germany, supported by Alfred Krupp von Bohlen und Halbach-Stiftung.
+He was a research fellow at Department of Communication and Electronic Engineering, RMIT University, Melbourne, Australia.
+He has been a professor and a group leader since 1999 at Shanghai Institute of Ceramics, Chinese Academy of Sciences, Shanghai, China.
 His research interests currently focus on electronic materials and devices.
-He has published more than 100 papers in refereed journals, and holds 8 Chinese and 1 European patents.
-His research work focuses on thin films, nanoparticles, nanotubes, and nanowires of semiconducting metal oxides for gas sensors.
-His work also includes ferroelectric and piezoelectric materials-based sensors and actuators.
-He is a Referee of many international journals (e.g., IEEE Sensors, Sensors and Actuators B, Applied Physics Letters, Sensors Letter, Nanotechnology, Advanced Materials).
-He has attended international/national conferences (IMCS, MRS, Transducers, etc.), and served as a Session Chair and Organizer of workshops and many invited talks.
-He was a Symposium Chairman of PACRIM-7 and IMRC-08.
-He is also a Member of the Editorial Boards of Sensors Letter, Chinese Sciences Bulletin, and Journal of Inorganic Materials.
+He has published more than 100 papers in refereed journals and holds 8 Chinese patents and 1 European patent.
+His research work focus on thin films, nanoparticles, nanotubes and nanowires of semiconducting metal oxides for gas sensors.
+His work also includes ferroelectric and piezoelectric materials based sensors and actuators.
+He is a referee of many international journals (e.g. IEEE Sensors, Sensors and Actuators B, Applied Physics Letters, Sensors Letter, Nanotechnology, Advanced Materials).
+He has attended international/national conferences (IMCS, MRS, Transducers, etc.), serves as session chairs, organizers of workshops, and many invited talks.
+He was Symposium Chairmen of PACRIM-7 and IMRC-08.
+He is a member of Editorial Board of Sensors Letter, Chinese Sciences Bulletin, and Journal of Inorganic Materials.